 Cure is related to your injury or illness caused by being on the job as a seaman.
-Whatever medical care you need as a result of that illness or injury should be covered by your employer under the law.
-This includes medical bills, but also medications, transportation to medical appointments, and any kind of reasonable medical treatment, like physical therapy.
+Whatever medical care you need due to that illness or injury should be covered by your employer under the law.
+This includes:

 Maintenance and Cure for Illness